TissueImageAnalytics/tiatoolbox/docs/pretrained.rst

 Breast Cancer
 --------------------

-The following models are trained using `BCSS dataset <https://bcsegmentation.grand-challenge.org/>`_.
+The following models are trained using the `BCSS dataset <https://bcsegmentation.grand-challenge.org/>`_.
 They share the same input output configuration defined below:

 .. collapse:: Input Output Configuration Details